-Federal Pell Grants are gift aid up to \$4,731 per year from the federal government for students of exceptional financial need.
+Federal Pell Grants are gift aid up to \$5,350 per year from the federal government for students of exceptional financial need.
 Pell Grants must be applied for each year by filing the Free Application for Federal Student Aid (FAFSA).
-When eligibility is determined, the federal processor mails the student a Student Aid Report.
-This award is included in the financial aid award letter sent to students.
+Eligibility for Pell Grant is determined by the FAFSA results.
+The Financial Aid Office then includes the grant as part of the award letter.